livecycle/preevy/README.md

   ...
 x-preevy:
   plugins:
-    - module: '@preevy/plugin-github-pr-link'
+    - module: '@preevy/plugin-github'
       disabled: false # optional, set to true to disable plugin
       # ...additional plugin-specific configuration goes here
 ```

-See the [included GitHub PR Link Plugin](packages/plugin-github-pr-link) for an example.
+See the [included GitHub integration plugin](packages/plugin-github/README.md) for a detailed example.

+#### From the environment

+Plugins can be enabled or disabled by setting the `PREEVY_ENABLE_PLUGINS` and `PREEVY_DISABLE_PLUGINS` environment variables to a comma-separated list of packages.

+Example: To disable the default GitHub integration plugin, set `PREEVY_DISABLE_PLUGINS=@preevy/plugin-github`.

+#### From the CLI flags

+Specify the global `--enable-plugin=<module>` and `--disable-plugin=<module>` flags to enable or disable plugins per command execution.
+CLI flags take priority over the Docker Compose and environment configuration.

 ## Docs and support